Creating a Teaching Dossier

-The teaching dossier (or portfolio) is widely used by university academic staff to document their teaching skills and responsibilities and to provide evidence of the quality of their teaching practice.
-In many faculties and departments at Dalhousie, candidates for appointment, re-appointment, tenure, or promotion are required to submit a teaching dossier as part of their application.
-In addition, teaching dossiers and teaching philosophies are increasingly requested for job applications.
-Beyond these purposes, the act of compiling a dossier requires university teachers to closely examine their teaching practice—an exercise that can help to identify strengths and challenges and guide plans for teaching enhancement and innovation.
+The teaching dossier (or portfolio) is widely used by faculty members to document their teaching experience and responsibilities, and to provide evidence of the quality of their skill development and ongoing teaching practice.
+At Dalhousie, candidates for faculty appointments, re-appointment, tenure, or promotion are usually required to submit a teaching dossier as part of the application process.
+Teaching dossiers and teaching philosophies are increasingly required for faculty job applications at many institutions.
+In this four-part workshop, you'll have the opportunity to think about your own teaching and how to accurately capture your practice in a dossier.